Dathasai1234/Personal-Notes/compute services/Serverless/Udemy/Functions/Functions.md

 - You will also select an operating system in which your function app will run.
 - You may monitor your functions using *Application Insights*, which is a powerful logging and telemetry platform, which can give you a lot of operational insights of how your functions are performing in production.

-## Creating a Function using HTTP Trigger
+## Creating a Function Using HTTP Trigger

 ![[Pasted image 20240202224609.png | 500]]